 Changing the battery is pretty easy (it uses just one).
 The compartment is on the side of the right earcup.
 Just press down a latch and the door opens.
 The battery doesn’t click in place; you just drop it in.
 To remove, just turn the headphones over and give ’em a little shake.
 A single battery can provide up to 35 hours of playback.

 So how well does the noise-cancellation perform?
 Excellently.
 The drastic difference in ambient noise when you flip the switch is just super impressive.
-Distractions disappear and your attention is drawn more than ever to the music, like it should be.
+Distractions disappear and your attention is drawn more than ever to the music, as it should be.

 If you’ve never used active noise cancellation, it’s important to know that it doesn’t block out all sounds.
 The technology is able to cancel out the mid/lower end of the frequency spectrum.
-This means that high pitched sounds will still be audible.
-There isn’t technology that yet provides a complete sound isolation, but it still helps ton (i.e. the engine noise of airplanes or humming noises at your workplace).
+This means that high-pitched sounds will still be audible.
+There isn’t technology that yet provides complete sound isolation, but it still helps a ton (i.e. the engine noise of airplanes or humming noises at your workplace).

 Can the QC 25 be said to succeed at that?
 No doubt.
 The transparency of the reproduction can be noticed from the bat.
 The spectrum is treated with neutrality, to let the music do the talking.
 The QC 25 is certainly a fantastic offering if you want to make sure that no frequency range is recessed.